modoboa/modoboa/doc/getting_started/upgrade.rst

 Upgrading an existing installation
 ##################################

-This section regroups all the upgrade procedures required to use newest versions of Modoboa.
+This section contains all the upgrade procedures required to use newest versions of Modoboa.

 .. note::